 Back to the fundraiser.
 Mostly my helping involved many hours of sorting and lifting and moving and pricing goods to sell at our outrageously successful Sidewalk Sale.
 (Our Sidewalk Sale rocked!)
 But I also made some cookies and marshmallows to sell for the fest, which apparently sold out (yay!) though I missed the cookie marshmallow bonanza since I was out selling all day at said Sidewalk Sale.
 I wish I took more pictures.

 I made a bunch of pumpkin and sunflower decorated cookies, wrapped them individually in cellophane bags with ribbon and put them in a basket.
 I also used the bags of Jumbo marshmallows that I got from KRAFT Jet-Puffed.
-Remember these and these?
-I just used my usual how-tos for coating marshmallows in sprinkles (find how-tos HERE, and the video HERE), let them dry for several hours, and wrapped each in cellophane bag with ribbon.
+Remember these pumpkin marshmallow pie pops and this Halloween chocolate bark I just used my usual how-tos for coating marshmallows in sprinkles (find how-tos HERE, and the video HERE), let them dry for several hours, and wrapped each in cellophane bag with ribbon.
 I propped them in a Styrofoam block covered in tissue paper and sold them for a buck each.
 They were Jumbo-sized after all.
 Well, these marshmallows sold out completely.
 So thank you to Jet-Puffed for helping raise money for my kid’s school!!

 Oh yes, and I also made cookies for the Chili cook-off winners.